SebastianWendel/chef-elasticsearch/README.md

 The following Opscode cookbook is needed:
 * java

-To install the dependencie use the following commands:
+To install the dependency use the following commands:

     gem install librarian
     cd chef-repo